 Functional fitness (your ability to perform daily activities without assistance) is the single most important health marker in your 60s and beyond.
 Can you rise from a chair without using your hands?
 Climb stairs confidently?
 Carry groceries?
 Get up from the floor?
 These functional movements predict independence better than any medical test.

-Osteoporosis affects up to 50% of women over 60, and while postmenopausal bone loss has largely occurred, weight-bearing exercise can still slow decline and even modestly improve bone density.
+Osteoporosis affects up to 50 percent of women over 60, and while postmenopausal bone loss has largely occurred, weight-bearing exercise can still slow decline and even modestly improve bone density.
+Linhares et al. (2022) documented that multicomponent training programs in older women with osteoporosis produced measurable gains in bone mineral density alongside strength and functional improvements.
 More importantly, strength and balance training prevent the falls that turn low bone density into fractures.
-After 60, muscle loss (sarcopenia) also accelerates without intervention; gentle strength training preserves the muscle mass essential for daily activities, while regular moderate exercise protects cardiovascular health and manages blood pressure.
+After 60, muscle loss (sarcopenia) also accelerates without intervention; gentle strength training preserves the muscle mass essential for daily activities, and Garcia-Hermoso et al. (2018, PMID 29425700) linked higher muscular strength directly to lower all-cause mortality in apparently healthy adults, so the strength you build in this decade has measurable protective value into your 80s.

-The beautiful truth: gentle, consistent exercise addresses all these concerns in just 5-10 minutes daily.
+Gentle, consistent exercise addresses all these concerns in just 5 to 10 minutes daily.
 You don’t need intense workouts or gym memberships.
 You need smart, safe, consistent movement.
-WHO guidelines (Bull et al., 2020) indicate that older women with mobility limitations benefit especially from balance-focused exercises performed 3 or more days per week , a practical schedule that accumulates within brief daily sessions.
+WHO guidelines (Bull et al., 2020) specifically indicate that older women with mobility limitations benefit from balance-focused exercises performed three or more days per week, a practical schedule that accumulates within brief daily sessions.

 Understanding Fall Risk and Prevention